marcoverpas/PhD_Lectures_Macerata_2025/README.md

 where $` \lambda `$ is workers' deposit holdings to total income ratio, defined as a negative function of the interest rate on private securities, and $` r_l `$ is the interest rate on bank loans to firms.

 An increase in the interest rate paid by firms on securities produces contrasting consequences, as it reduces $` \lambda `$ but increases $` r_b \cdot B `$.
 However, if the assumption that banks do not consume is relaxed, a portion of the interest payments to banks flows back to firms in the form of consumption.
 As a result, the net effect of an increase in the interest rate can actually be positive for firms' profits.
+Consequently, monetary policy is unlikely to exert a strong or well-defined influence on firms' production and investment decisions.

 *Note*: For a dynamic rendition of the MCT model, see [B3 Model BMW](#B3_Model_BMW).